codelikeagirlau/intro-to-html-css/exercise1.md

 ## Key Concepts

 Before we get started, let's go over some basic concepts first:
-- *HTML* stands for Hypertext markup Language.
+- *HTML* stands for Hypertext Markup Language.
 This is the language used to create Web pages for display in web browsers.

 ## What we're going to do
 In this practical exercise, we will do the following: